yashwrdhn/microTeams--MS-Teams-clone-/README.md

 To setup locally
-  1. clone the repo.
+  1.Clone the repo.
-  2.inside the repo directory, use 'npm install' to install necessary dependencies.
+  2.Inside the repo directory, use 'npm install' to install necessary dependencies.
-  3. use 'npm run start' or 'npm run test' to start the local server.
+  3. Use 'npm run start' or 'npm run test' to start the local server.